Innovoltive/InSpice/README.md

 # InSpice

-This repository has been forked from it's original repository PySpice.
+This repository has been forked from it's original repository InSpice.

 ## About